BECOME A PROFESSIONAL MEDIATOR!

 Be a mediator!
-One of the best ways to enter the Alternative Dispute Resolution (ADR) field is to get training and experience as a volunteer community mediator.
-The Dispute Resolution Center offers quality training provided by trainers certified by the Office of ADR Programs, a supervised apprenticeship and the opportunity to provide service both in and out of the court system.
+One of the best ways to enter the Alternative Dispute Resolution (ADR) field is to get training and experience as a community mediator who volunteers their time.
+The Dispute Resolution Center offers basic mediation training with trainers certified by the Office of ADR Programs, a supervised apprenticeship and the opportunity to provide service both in and out of the court system.
 Lectures, role plays, case studies, and demonstrations are designed to instill the skills needed by successful mediators.
 Continuing Legal Education (CLE) credits are often available for attorneys.

 - Completion of an approved Basic Mediation Training Course

 - Observing a minimum of one mediation session

 - Co-mediating a minimum of five mediation sessions with an experienced mediator

 - Holding a debriefing session with a Center staff member or mentor after each observation and co-mediation session

 - Be available to mediate a minimum of twice a month;

 - Mediate a minimum of three cases over a one-year period;

 - Take a minimum of six hours of continuing education offered by DRC or a pre-approved provider.